MMAPS: End-to-End Multi-Grained Multi-Modal Attribute-Aware Product Summarization: Conclusion

 \section{Conclusion}

 In this paper, we propose \ours for multi-modal product summarization and it is able to model product attributes and produce coherent and descriptive summaries simultaneously.
-Based on our designed multi-modal neural network architecture, we propose several training tasks to guide the summary generation, including mask region modeling and multi-grained multi-modal modeling.
-From our extensive experiments, we can conclude that \ours exceeds state-of-the-art product summarization methods.
-We believe such an end-to-end framework with multi-task learning can serve as a stepping stone to further improve multi-modal product summarization.
+Our experiments show that \ours exceeds state-of-the-art product summarization methods.
 In the future, we plan to incorporate cross-grained contrast learning, i.e., the contrast between coarse-grained representations and fine-grained representations.
 We will also consider generating personalized product summarization based on user preferences and affinity towards different product characteristics.